 Effective indicators for freshwater management: attributes and frameworks for development This 2012 report by Will Allen, Andrew Fenemor and David Wood outlines key steps for indicator-based reporting.
 These include include involving the right people, and clarifying with them the purpose, scope and scale of the management system under consideration.
 Attention is also paid to indicator chanracteristics, and the capacities and systems required to support collaborative adaptive management.

-Building collaboration and learning in integrated catchment management: the importance of social process and multiple engagement approaches This recent paper by Will Allen and colleagues builds on a 10-year integrated catchment management research programme to review emerging lessons around engagement and social learning.
+Building collaboration and learning in integrated catchment management: the importance of social process and multiple engagement approaches This 2011 paper by Will Allen and colleagues builds on a 10-year integrated catchment management research programme to review emerging lessons around engagement and social learning.
 The authors look at different research actities and show how they can be fitted into different disciplinary categories – disciplinary, multi-disciplinary, inter-disciplinary and transdisciplinary.
 The paper provides examples of how the team supported interdisciplinary and transdisciplinary activities.
 Finally, a number of lessons are described from across the programme to guide research leaders and managers seeking to improve collaboration in other integrated science, management and policy initiatives.

 Supporting Collective Action in Pest Management – Aims and Frameworks This 2009 report by Will Allen and Chrys Horn introduces concepts that articulate and frame the social directions and processes required to support collective action in many natural resource management issues.
 It looks at the capacities and skills required.
 It also offers a checklist for evaluating collaborative action as a final appendix.